 Bench Of The Week

-Today is Friday, and time to celebrate ‘Bench Of The Week’, so for those among you who may have missed earlier posts – here is Aunt Bench.
+Today is Friday, and it’s time to celebrate ‘Bench Of The Week’, so, for those among you who may have missed earlier stories – here is Aunt Bench.

 Aunt Bench is one of my elder sisters, and lives in East Bung, with her only daughter, Folly.
-Bench has never quite recovered from a difficult birth experience, as Folly was delivered by tractor pulling.
-Even now, the trauma has left Bench with a terrible addiction to licking fly papers, and we frequently find her slumped by the pantry cupboards, stuck to several sheets of it, in a state of delirium.
+Bench has never quite recovered from a vexatious birth experience, as Folly was delivered by tractor pulling.
+Even this day, the trauma has left Bench with an overwhelming addiction to licking fly papers, and we frequently find her slumped by the pantry cupboards, with several sheets adorning her thin body, in a state of delirium.

-Folly is now 30, but I fear Bench will always feel the need to leave her under the beady eye of Mrs Coddy, who in my opinion is like the SS branch of neighbourhood watch.
-Bench enjoys several hobbies, including staring at people in public, beard shows, barking classes, quilling and looking at the letter ‘o’ (some folk really are odd, you know).
+Folly is now thirty years of age, but I fear Bench will always be duty bound to leave her under the beady eye of Mrs Coddy (who in my opinion is the SS branch of neighbourhood watch).
+Bench enjoys several hobbies, including staring at people in public, beard shows, barking classes, quilling and looking at the letter ‘o’.
+It’s quite a marvel when she combines them all in a single hour.

-As a young child, she was a skilled competitor in our local dance competitions, and would frequently wow judges with her own slant on the St Vitus Dance, a regional favourite.
+As a young child, she was a skilled competitor in our local dance competitions, and would frequently astonish judges with her own interpretation of the St Vitus Dance, a regional favourite and an invention of an ancestor of ours.
 Her fears and phobias include brown windsor soup, question marks, woad, and Folly, her daughter.
-She has favoured the more delicate beard, in contrast to Vom and Turgid, who do not like using the thinning scissors.
-Bench likes the feminine look, which also causes her to wear sleeves as she does not care to display her Navy tattoos in public.
+She has favoured the more delicate beard, in contrast to our other bearded relatives, Aunt Vom and Aunt Turgid, who do not like thinning scissors.
+Bench favours the feminine look, which also compels her to wear sleeves as she does not care to display her Navy tattoos in public.

-As a member of the RSPB, she fosters abandoned wrens, which she allows to nest in her hair.
-The bun allows them warmth, shelter, and security.
-When on a bus into town, or in the vets to get her jabs, you could be forgiven for thinking she’s innocently adjusting a hairpin, when actually she is often posting in a mealworm that she’s stealthily taken from her handbag to feed her adopted brood.
-Also a member of Crow Lovers United, she has made an effort to learn their language.
-She is often observed on other people’s television aerials ‘kaaarking’ her head off, stealing chip papers from bins and rampaging across car parks to rip off windscreen seals with her ‘pretend’ beak.
+As a member of the RSPB, she fosters abandoned wrens, which she allows to nest freely in her hair.
+The bun allows them warmth, shelter, and some morsel of security.
+When on a bus into town, or in the vet to get her jabs, you could be forgiven for thinking she’s innocently adjusting a hairpin, when actually she is often posting in a mealworm that she’s stealthily taken from her handbag to feed her adopted brood.
+Bench is also a member of The Human and Crow Vocal Collective, she has made wonderful efforts to learn their language.
+She is frequently observed on neighbouring television aerials ‘kaaarking’ her head off, stealing chip papers from bins and rampaging across car parks to rip off windscreen seals with her ‘pretend’ beak.

 A fascinating, odd, troubled soul.
 Many a time I could cheerfully take a plank of wood to her, but that’s family.
 Well, it’s mine, at any rate.
-But although, like Bagpuss, she is a baggy, and bit loose at the seams, Emily loved him.
-And we love Bench.
+But although, like Bagpuss, she is a baggy, and bit loose at the seams, we love Bench.

 Toad Rubbing And Other Delights

 The festival was marvellous, so many exhibitors.
-The West Wankel Wood Turners were there and there was quite a tense atmosphere before we knew what they were going to turn the wood into.
+The West Wankel Wood Turners of Dunbartonshire were there and there was quite a tense atmosphere before we knew what they were going to turn the wood into.
 It was wine!
 That set the day off with a bang!
 I was three sheets to the wind before 10.00AM and had received my first police warning by half past.
 Weevil was bladdered before I picked her up that morning.

 Safety levels were at a maximum, with a small St Vitus Ambulance stall next door.
 They had a special poison unit attached which has been a godsend at past festivals when I’ve taken Folly with me.
 She will not learn to hold toads without licking them.
 Bloody tongue the size of an avocado, but never mind – that’s forgotten.